CoreMedia/feedback-hub-adapter-tutorial/example_provider.md

 The class implements the interface `FeedbackProviderFactory` which requires the implementation of the methods

-- `String getId()`: this methods return the unique id of this adapter and is used to match the content based configuration against the actual implementation
+- `String getId()`: this method returns the unique id of this adapter and is used to match the content-based configuration against the actual implementation
 - `FeedbackProvider create(T settings)`: this factory method creates the actual provider instance.
 The settings interface that is passed here contains additional fields that may have been set inside the `settings` struct of the adapter configuration.
 Usually credentials are passed